By: J.C. Yee|

-There are a number of reasons websites and business owners decide to completely revamp their website.
-It might not be generating enough leads or conversions, the design might not be in line with branding, or it might simply be outdated.
+There are several reasons websites and business owners decide to redesign their website completely.
+It might not be generating enough leads or conversions, the design might not be in line with branding, or it might only be outdated.
 For whatever reason, the time for a total makeover always comes.

 Redesigning your website is not a small project.
 It takes a ton of research, precise planning, testing, and foresight.
-The process must be thorough and comprehensive, covering each and every aspect of a website.
+The process must be thorough and comprehensive, covering every aspect of a website.

-To save you from overlooking important details, we’ve put together a step-by-step list to guide your website revamp process.
+To save you from overlooking important details, we’ve put together a checklist to guide your website redesign process.
 It covers everything from identifying goals and competitor analysis to content planning and designing.

 7 Things To Do Before You Start A Website Redesign

 The first and most obvious step is a full review of your existing website.
 Redesigning is aimed at making significant improvements, and that can’t be done without identifying and understanding the problems and weaknesses of your website.